robOcity/song-play/README.md

 ## Summary

 Have you ever wondered how to take raw log files and transform them into a relational database?
-In this repository, I will show you how using [pandas](https://pandas.pydata.org/), [Postgres](https://www.postgresql.org/) and [Python](https://www.python.org/).
+In this repository, I will show you how using [pandas](https://pandas.pydata.org/), [Postgres](https://www.postgresql.org/) and  [pscopg2](http://initd.org/psycopg/) in [Python](https://www.python.org/).
 You will see how to read log files into a tabular panda's dataframe, use SQL to create a star-scheme to do aggregations and analytics and glued together with python.

 ## Purpose